 RELATED POST: How to Become a Lawyer

-(1) TAKE YOUR LEGAL WRITING COURSE SERIOUS
+(1) LEGAL WRITING TIPS

 Most likely you will take some type of legal writing class your first year of law school.
 Please take this course seriously.
 This course will teach you all the writing skills you need to know for the practice of law.
 The majority of legal jobs require you to be proficient in legal writing.
 Legal writing is about 85% of what it takes to be a lawyer.
 You will learn how to write briefs, client letters, settlement letters and so much more.
 Also, this class will give you the framework for writing for law school exams.
 The following materials helped me with my legal writing.